-CTRL+Y, or Control-Y, is the keyboard shortcut for Redo in the Microsoft Office Suite, the opposite of the Undo command.
-However, there is so much more to this quick and easy shortcut.
+The Redo command is the exact opposite of the Undo command.
 Read on to learn all about how the Redo shortcut works.

 How Does the Redo Shortcut Work?

 The Redo command works by repeating your last action.
 You know it’s an important shortcut to learn too, as Microsoft tells you exactly what it is when you hover your mouse over the Redo command in your Ribbon.